Contant Reflections,

 Video Performance, 2014

-The formation of the self is cultivated by the negotiation of what is visible and what is invisible.
-The need to be mirrored and the ongoing necessity of reflection are crucial for preserving and constructing an internal dialogue that affirms the various identities that constitute the self.
-This introspective dialogue conveys an idea of internal conflict through the physical self and serves as a bridge between the visible and the invisible.
+The formation of the self is shaped by negotiating what is visible and what is invisible.
+The need to be mirrored and the ongoing necessity of reflection are crucial for constructing and preserving an internal dialogue that affirms the different identities that make up the self.
+This introspective dialogue expresses internal conflict through the physical body and serves as a bridge between the visible and the invisible.

-Constant Reflections is a performative video installation that reflects an internal rhythm.
-The rhythm of our self is visible through a physical presence with others.
-This essential experience forms the structure for human interactions and likeness.
-The physical presence of an other acts as an internal mirror: a person projecting onto another is sanctuary to the feelings of connectedness.
-Through empathy, we can introspectively integrate another person’s experience into our own.
-This reflectiveness of the self is the most integral notion of association and responsibility we have to one another, and for one another.
-Mirroring and reflecting create a rhythm for a song that we all dance to.
-This rhythm is not always heard or seen, but is in the experience of our presence.
+Constant Reflections is a performative video installation that explores this internal rhythm.
+The rhythm of the self becomes visible through our physical presence with others.
+This essential experience forms the foundation of human interaction and likeness.
+The presence of another person acts as an internal mirror, offering sanctuary in the feeling of connectedness.
+Through empathy, we can integrate another’s experience into our own.
+This reflectiveness is fundamental to our sense of association and responsibility to one another.
+Mirroring and reflecting create a rhythm—a song we all dance to.
+This rhythm may not always be heard or seen, but it is present in our shared experience.